-As the founding members of American Coast Theater Company in collaboration with Vanguard University, we are committed to producing professional theatre with artistic excellence and high production value.
+As members of American Coast Theater Company in collaboration with Vanguard University, we are committed to producing professional theatre with artistic excellence and high production value.

 We are also committed to producing works that may inspire hope or self-reflection through the eyes of the characters that struggle with their own humanity.
 We believe in stories that offer the possibility of enlightenment which can be life changing.
 Our goal is to produce works from the American and international dramatic canon.
 We will also nurture the development of new American playwrights.

-We are deeply rooted in the artistic traditions of theatre, and believe in the examination of the human condition as well as the potential for personal and social redemption revealed through thought- provoking story telling.
+We are deeply committed to honoring diversity and inclusion within our company members and casting.
+We are rooted in the artistic traditions of theater and believe in the examination of the human condition as well as the potential for personal and social redemption revealed through thought provoking story telling.

 Susan K. Berkompas (Producing Artistic Director/Founder)